viebel/klipse/README.md

 This is an array that contains the CodeMirror editors wrapping the results of the evaluation of the code snippets.
 For instance, you can read the content of the code snippet `i` by calling: `klipse_results[i].getValue();`

+Here is a [jsfiddle](https://jsfiddle.net/viebel/4fpsug6t/5/) that shows it in action.

 ## Use older versions

 Since version `6.8.0`, Klipse is published on [npm](https://www.npmjs.com/package/klipse).
 Therefore you can access the klipse files of a specific version from [unpkg](https://unpkg.com) - a cdn for stuff that is published to `npm`.